Hope Summers (character): "Messiah Complex" The Goddess of all Mutants

-Hope is the first mutant to be born after the Decimation, an event in which the Scarlet Witch uses her reality-altering superpower to turn all but 198 of the world's mutants into regular, depowered humans.
+Hope is the first mutant to be born after the Decimation, an event in which the Scarlet Witch uses her reality-altering powers to remove the powers of all but 198 mutants.
 The moment Hope is born, the mutant-locating computer Cerebro explodes, and soon afterwards the hunt for her begins.

 Hope's town is attacked by the Purifiers, who use information given to them by the time-traveling Nimrod who warns them of her arrival.
 Although all the children in town are murdered by the Purifiers, the X-Man Cable manages to save Hope.
 According to Cable, the baby is a Messianic figure destined to save both mutant and humankind.
 The Purifiers and Bishop, however, recall a timeline in which Hope will become the mutant equivalent of the Antichrist, and kill a million humans in an instant.
 This event, known as the "Six Second War", will turn humanity against mutants once again and lead into a new era of mutant persecution, creating the dark timeline into which Bishop is born.

-Later, the baby is kidnapped by the Marauders and delivered to the mutant Mystique who is disguised as Mister Sinister.
-Mystique takes the baby and makes her touch the comatose Rogue with the intention of waking her from her coma.
-The mutant Gambit intervenes and takes Hope from Mystique.
-Believing the baby has died during her rescue, Gambit is amazed to find not only is the baby unharmed, but also Rogue has been awakened from her coma.
-After an intense battle between the Marauders, the X-Men and Predator X, X-Men leader Cyclops decides the baby would be better off with his son Cable, and allows him to take her to the future.
-However, an adamant Bishop decides to track Cable and the baby through time in order to kill her and prevent the bleak future of his own timeline from happening.
+Later, the baby is kidnapped by the Marauders and delivered to the mutant Mystique, disguised as Mister Sinister.
+Mystique makes the baby touch the comatose Rogue with the intention of waking her from her coma.
+Gambit intervenes and takes Hope.
+Gambit is amazed to find not only is the baby unharmed, but also Rogue has been awakened from her coma.
+After a battle between the Marauders, the X-Men and Predator X, Cyclops decides the baby would be better off with Cable, and allows him to take her to the future.
+However, an adamant Bishop decides to track Cable and the baby through time to kill her.